 If you pride yourself on your home culinary skills, you have a blender, but is it the best blender?
 I’m here to tell you about one of the best blenders on the market, the Vitamix Professional 750.

 This beauty is my ideal blender.
-I personally own the Bed Bath and Beyond Vitamix exclusive that’s a step down from this one and use it, on average, every day.
+I personally own the Bed Bath and Beyond Vitamix exclusive that’s a step down from this one and use it, on average, once every day.
 Some days it doesn’t get used, other days it goes through 5 batches of a variety of recipes.

 Truth be told, if I could do it all over again, I’d spring for this one.
 I love mine, but every now and then I find myself wishing for the extra features the 750 offers.

 I’m comfortable making this claim for a few reasons.
 We happen to have a Professional 750 to test here at Foodal, so let’s cover the various reasons why I would have picked this blender over the one I have at home now.

 I don’t think it’s possible to go wrong with any Vitamix blender, but the Professional 750 holds up to some serious household use.

 The commercial-grade motor boasts 2.2 horsepower with an output of 12 amps.
 It features a 6-foot-long power cord to reach a grounded 120-volt outlet.

 The G-Series base platform is built solidly and sturdily, and it’s hefty coming in at 12 .5 pounds.
 It’s the same base as the one I have, and I can tell you it’s not lightweight, but it’s not unmanageable either.